-Over the next several blogs, one of our colleagues, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.
+Over the next several blogs, one of our brand ambassadors, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.

 In some ways, social and personal challenges are the easiest to overcome.
 Let’s now take a look at common everyday challenges that may challenge staying the course.

 • Taste and texture of meat, dairy, and processed foods are deeply ingrained in us.

 • Unknowingly turning into a “junk food vegan.”

 • Vegan options on the road, in restaurants, and in work and school cafeterias are limited.

 • Believing it’s too expensive to go vegan.

 • Believing there is no time to eat healthy.

 • Vegan ingredients and cooking techniques are overwhelming for beginners.

 1. Be open to trying new foods.
 Experiment from a place of fun and, most importantly, remember why you are doing this.
 Yes, your taste buds are going to have to adjust.
 They have had years of exposure to lots of crap.
 But they can make the change, I promise!
 One day you will not think twice about it.